Rainbow-Dreamer/musicpy/README.md

 Because of that, `note`, `chord` and `scale` classes can all be arithmetically used in calculation, with examples of Linear Algebra and Discrete Mathmetics.
 It is also possible to write an algorithm following music theory logics using musicpy's data structure, or to perform experiments on music with the help of pure mathematics logics.

 Many experimental music styles nowadays, like serialism, aleatoric music, postmodern music (like minimalist music), are theoretically possible to make upon the arithmetically performable data structures provided in musicpy.
 Of course musicpy can be used to write any kind of classical music, jazz, or pop music.

+For more detailed descriptions of data structures of musicpy, please refer to wiki.

 [Reasons Why I Develop This Language and Keep Working on This Project (feel free to skip this part if you are not interested)](#summary)
 -------------